karanjaE/todos_graphql-api/ARTICLE.md

 Test again.
 Everything should be passing now.

-You'll notice that I'm using `module` instead of just namespacing the type definition.
+You'll notice that we are using `module` instead of just namespacing the type definition.
 Some articles will have something like:
 ```ruby
 Types::TypeName = GraphQL::ObjectType.define do
   name 'TypeName'
   # [...the rest of your stuff]
 end
 ```
-Either option works but I'll be sticking to my way.
+Either option works but we'll be sticking to this.

 That's it for `Types`.
 Fun huh?
-It nothing's making sense, it's about to...
+If nothing's making sense, it's about to...

 ## Queries

-If you're familiar with [REST](), a [GET]() basically fetches data from the data store.
+If you're familiar with [REST](https://searchmicroservices.techtarget.com/definition/RESTful-API), a [GET](http://www.restapitutorial.com/lessons/httpmethods.html#get) basically fetches data from the data store.
 You can think of queries as more or less the same thing but with a few differences:
-- In REST, when you hit an endpoint eg`/users` you'd get all the user records with all the fields for each record(_assuming the method that defines the endpoint does a `User.all`_).
+- In REST, when you hit an endpoint eg. `/users` you'd get all the user records with all the fields for each record(_assuming the method that defines the endpoint does a `User.all`_).
 In a GraphQL query, you could just return the first names or last name or any field you want.
 - In rest, to query for a record you'd have to do a `GET` but in GraphQL, since we only need one endpoint, all our requets are `POST`s and we specify whether it's a mutation or query as part of the request.

-Here's what a simple query would look like:
+Here's what a simple query would look like in the Graphiql client:

 ```graphql
 query {
   users {